kestra-io/docs/content/blogs/serverless-data-pipelines.md

 ## Why Use Kestra for Serverless Workflows

-Now that we know how what the project does and how it's structured, let's dive into why you should consider using Kestra for orchestrating serverless data pipelines.
+Now that we covered what the project does and how it's structured, let's highlight the benefits of using Kestra for orchestrating serverless data pipelines such as this one.

 ### Interactive Workflows with Conditional Inputs

 One of the standout features of Kestra is the ability to create **interactive workflows** with [conditional inputs](https://kestra.io/docs/workflow-components/inputs#conditional-inputs-for-interactive-workflows) that depend on each other.
-In our example, the workflow dynamically adapts to user inputs to determine whether to run a task, adjust compute resources for the Modal task, or customize the forecast output.
+In our example, the workflow dynamically adapts to user inputs to determine whether to run a task, adjust compute resource requests, or customize the forecast output.
 Here’s why this flexibility is valuable:

 - **On-the-fly Adjustments**: you don't need to redeploy code every time you want to change an input or parameter.
 If, for instance, you want to adjust the number of CPU cores for a forecast running on Modal, you can adjust that value at runtime or configure it in a `Schedule` trigger definition as shown below.
 Conditional inputs, like the `cpu` and `memory` options shown only when you choose to run the Modal task, make the workflow less error-prone as users can't accidentally select the wrong options or run the flow with invalid parameters — a simple way to introduce governance and guardrails into your data pipelines.